Skip to Content

 Venom is known to be a member of Sinister Six, but he has also teamed up with many superheroes, one of which is, surprisingly, Spider-Man.

-Surprisingly, Venom, despite starting out as a villain, has actually joined noble groups like S.H.I.E.L.D and The Avengers.
-He’s even managed to find himself as a Guardian as well in Guardians of the Galaxy (2013) #14.
+Surprisingly, Venom, despite starting out as a villain, has joined noble groups like S.H.I.E.L.D and The Avengers.
+He’s even found himself as a Guardian in Guardians of the Galaxy (2013) #14.

-However, just because he’s found himself in a team of good guys, that doesn’t necessarily mean he hasn’t had his time in a team of bad guys.
-One of his most iconic villain team-ups is probably the Sinister Six where he goes up against Spider-Man along with Doctor Octopus, Vulture, Electro, Rhino, and Sandman.
+However, just because he’s found himself in a team of good guys doesn’t necessarily mean he hasn’t had time in a team of bad guys.
+One of his most iconic villain team-ups is probably the Sinister Six, where he goes up against Spider-Man along with Doctor Octopus, Vulture, Electro, Rhino, and Sandman.

 Carnage, on the other hand, isn’t a fan of team play.
-His loyalties lie only with Cletus Kassady, who isn’t a fan of team plays as well.
-Although there was this one time when he went on a murder spree with a bunch of other criminals, it was only for a brief time that it wasn’t enough to count.
+His loyalties lie only with Cletus Kassady, who isn’t a team play fan.
+Although there was this one time when he went on a murder spree with other criminals, it was only for a brief time that it wasn’t enough to count.

 Venom has been on several teams, one of which is The Avengers.